Skip to main content

 • FHA, VA, and local assistance programs may reduce this further.

-Without a rebate, you may need $24,000+ upfront.
-With reAlpha rebate savings, your true out-of-pocket can drop closer to $15,000.
+Without a cashback, you may need $24,000+ upfront.
+With reAlpha cashback savings, your true out-of-pocket can drop closer to $15,000.

 Which lenders offer the best mortgage rates in Dallas, TX?

-ReAlpha Mortgage offers some of the most competitive Conventional, VA, Jumbo, and FHA loan rates in Dallas.
+reAlpha Mortgage offers some of the most competitive Conventional, VA, Jumbo, and FHA loan rates in Dallas.

 Rate Snapshot ($400k home, 5% down):